megabitsenmzq/AirBass/README.md

 **This is an old open source project fixed by Megabits.
 The original project link: [AirBass](https://github.com/jenghis/airbass) (Last update 2 years ago).**

-[2021/6/12] I will stop maintaining this app because Apple has already added “AirPlay To Mac” in the new macOS version.
-Hope it can deliver a good experience better than this open-source alternative.

 AirBass is an AirPlay server implemented in Swift.
 It enables wireless audio streaming from an iOS device to a Mac using Apple's AirPlay technology.

 <img src="https://raw.githubusercontent.com/jenghis/airbass/master/screenshot.png" width="700">